peeranat-dan/wordpress-playground/packages/docs/site/docs/13-contributing/20-documentation.md

 #### A more difficult way with a preview

-If you'd like to a preview of your changes, you'll need to clone the repository and run the following commands:
+If you'd like to a preview of your changes, you'll need to fork the repository and clone it and run the following commands:

 ```bash
 npm install -g nx